rsingh-ind/FlexClone_Artifact_Eval/README.md

 0000   0E 00 00 00 00 00 00 00                            ........

 ```
-- In above output, child has multiple key-value pairs.
+- In the above output, the child has multiple key-value pairs.
-	- `COPY_SIZE` is the size of parent file at the clone time (hexadecimal, little-endian)
+	- `COPY_SIZE` is the size of the parent file at the clone time (hexadecimal, little-endian)

 		(00 00 10 00 00 00 00 00  --> 00 10 00 00 (Correct order, hexadecimal) --> 1048576 (decimal) --> 2^20 i.e. 1MB)